 I, along with two hiking companions made the long drive out to Mortero Palms in southern Anza-Borrego.
-One of them was a young fellow I had never hiked with, but since my other companion is good shape, I was not worried about him.
+One of them was a young fellow I had never hiked with, but since my other companion is in good shape, I was not worried about him.
 He had just started working on the 100 Peak Challenge.
 Once we reached the trailhead, we would initially follow the same route you would take if you were going to view the Goat Canyon Trestle legally.

 Once past the palms, we continued working our up toward the saddle where we would turn toward the summit instead of the trestle.
 We did find a nice use trail for some of this portion.
-I was in the back of the group, as both of them were in better shape than me.
-Unfortunately, the new guy raced on far ahead and headed up an incorrect route.
+I was in the back of the group, as both of them were in better shape than I. Unfortunately, the new guy raced on far ahead and headed up an incorrect route.
 I had to hustle to catch them and inform them of their navigation error.
-We got back on track, but we had lost some time and the new guy needed to back in town by a certain time.
+We got back on track, but we had lost some time and the new guy needed to be back in town by a certain time.

 We could now start to see the summit off in the distance and began working our way up to it.
-I was watching our pace and our planned turn around time.
+I was watching our pace and our planned turnaround time.
 Unfortunately, we reached that point.
 We still had another mile to go and about 600 feet of elevation gain.
 That was going to take probably about 45 minutes to an hour to do.
 This summit would have to wait for another day